ArctosDB/documentation-wiki/_documentation/encumbrance.markdown

 Encumbrances should be used to:

 -   Mark erroneous records for deletion.
-(Records for which a specimen no longer exists should NOT be deleted, but should rather have disposition updated.)
+(Records for which a cataloged object no longer exists should NOT be deleted, but should rather have disposition updated.)
--   **Restrict usage** of specimens conditionally placed in public collections that should still remain publicly visible.
+-   **Restrict usage** of records conditionally placed in public collections that should still remain publicly visible.
--   Restrict coordinate data for specimens from sensitive collecting events or where required by law.
-Removing coordinate data removes much of the "discoverability" of specimens, and will exclude those specimens from many searches.
+-   Restrict coordinate data from sensitive collecting events or where required by law.
+Removing coordinate data removes much of the "discoverability" of records, and will exclude those records from many searches.
 Use this encumbrance with great caution. **TIP** For sensitive localities, Arctos provides an alternate method with more flexibility.
 For information, read [Encumbering Locality](/how_to/How-to-Encumber-Locality.html#encumbering-locality).

 Encumbrances should NOT be used to:

--   Mask the entire record of specimens under active research. **Restrict usage** is sufficient to protect any existing interests in the specimen, and the specimen remains available, upon approval of the encumbering agent, for other non-conflicting research.
+-   Mask the entire record for specimen/objects under active research. **Restrict usage** is sufficient to protect any existing interests in the record, and the record remains available, upon approval of the encumbering agent, for other non-conflicting research.
 -   Mask illegal activity, including a lack of permits.
 -   Mask "sensitive" records such as those records on CITES lists or records which have been tested for disease.
 -   Hide "messy" data of any sort.